 - Clothing is regularly stained from overflow

-- Blood clots larger than 5 cm are passed
+- Blood clots larger than one inch are passed

 These monthly struggles can be a lot to deal with.
 In extreme cases, some patients report that they can barely leave the bathroom.
 This can affect the ability to perform at work and to manage social interactions and relationships, to the point of even damaging self-esteem and leading to withdrawal and potential isolation.